OverviewTorre d’Émmele m. 1795

 1-2 From the little pull-out near the bar which closes the road, follow the King’s road by walking, reaching a good trail named “Émmele Path” on the right-hand side of the road.
 Follow it (marks to Monte Cornetto and Sella dell’Émmele) and when you’re getting to the 10th hairpin, leave it and go towards left, crossing a vegetated gully and getting to the bottom of the tower.

 3 – From Malga Campogrosso follow the King’s Road by walking as far as the first hairpin.
-Here leave the road on the left-hand side and follow the new “Loffa Path” (marks “Bruno Peruffo”).
+Here leave the road on the left-hand side and follow the new “Loffa Path” (signpost “Bruno Peruffo”).

 All the routes on Torre d’Émmele from left to right (UIAA Scale):